|

 or

-Wind River Range North, Beartooth Publishing, 1:50000, 50' contours, beautiful maps
+Wind River Range North, Beartooth Publishing, 1:50000, 50' contours, beautiful

 Wind River Range South, Beartooth Publishing